 What Pumpkins Are Acceptable?

-Help us help the animals — please review these guidelines before bringing pumpkins to a drop site.
+Please review our guidelines before bringing pumpkins to a drop site.

 Accepted Pumpkins